creme332/Binomial-Distribution-Visualiser/README.md

 NumberOfDP = 3; //for scale
 ```
 ## Changing the grid size ##
-Increasing `TotalBlocks` and `Subdivisions` will increase the accuracy of the plotting while increasing the size of the diagram horizontally.
+Increasing `TotalBlocks` and `Subdivisions` will increase the accuracy of the plotting but also increases the size of the diagram horizontally.

-Obey the following rules :
+As a rule of thumb to avoid invalid diagrams, try to satisfy the following conditions  :

 - `TotalBlocks * Subdivisions < 100` (so that there is no "merging" of rows)
 - `TotalBlocks > 5`
 - `Subdivisions > 0`

 ## Modifying scale ##
 `NumberOfDP` determines the number of decimal places in the numbers displayed on the scale.
-As a general rule of thumb, ensure that `2 < NumberOfDP < 5` so that there is no "merging" of numbers.
+Condition that must always be satisfied : `Subdivisions > NumberOfDP`
 # Future work #
-- [ ] Get rid of awkward scale (Choose only sensible scales which are multiples of 2, 5)
 - [ ] Ensure that it works on an online compiler.
-- [x] Do not hard code FilledBlock, EmptyBlock
 - [ ] Color the graph
-- [x] Deal with large values of n (Do not plot all values of x)
-- [ ] output E(X), Var(X), mode

 # Inspiration #
 https://homepage.divms.uiowa.edu/~mbognar/applets/bin.html